-Ethereum Classic has implemented ECIP-1017, establishing a fixed monetary policy that differentiates ETC from other smart contract platforms.
+Ethereum Classic implemented ECIP-1017 at block 5,000,001, establishing a fixed monetary policy that differentiates ETC from other smart contract platforms.
+ECIP-1039 later clarified the rounding behavior for sub-wei reward calculations.

 The 5M20 Policy